PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Introduce a pure indexed candidate plan for the axis-3 constant-Concat topology, constant conversions, post branches, and optional legacy bridge.
-3. Apply graph rewrites through one shared `ModelIRGraphIndex` and `LayoutState`, including differential insertion/removal and metadata reconciliation, under a stable ordered pass ID.
+2. Inspect
+   `_optimize_transpose_pre_dequant_concat_quantize_post_nhwc_chains`, its two
+   production calls, and all existing direct/quantized coverage.
+3. Move any large inline success fixture to a compact dedicated module and add complete no-op boundaries for adapter/Dequantize/Concat/Quantize fan-out, graph outputs, permutations, axis, and quantization metadata.
-4. Replace the single raw production call with the transactional runner, run focused, Tier 1 sequential `-cotof`, and full direct gates, then commit and push the indexed checkpoint.
+4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain